larriant/thepheonixproject/Game Change.md

 # Game Change

-Life is a game.
-Always will be.
+Life is a game - it always will be.

-Societal progress is about **Game Change**; it’s when the background rules of life’s interactions—everyday, normal interactions—change and evolve.
+Societal progress is about **Game Change**.
+This when the background rules of life’s interactions change and evolve.

 Game change is the bastard child of two evils: game denial and game acceptance.

 ## Game Denial
 **Game Denial** is the avoidance of the logical and behavioural rules that regulate human relations.
-When you “wish away” uncomfortable truths regarding human relations and how reality works.
+It’s when you “wish away” the uncomfortable truths regarding human relations and how reality works.

 Game denial means to hate the game and try to eradicate it.